 The way I teach a yoga class is still very influenced by my traditional hatha yoga, Satyananda Yoga training.
 In particular the classes all include a balance of postures, breath work, yoga nidra deep relaxation, some practically useful mudras and bandhas and often meditation techniques.
 However, I no longer call myself a Satyananda yoga teacher.
 My approach to yoga postures has changed in the last 7 years.
 I have been influenced by the training I have done with Neuro Orthopaedic Institute to learn about the most recent pain research and how to apply it usefully and effectively in my yoga teaching and personal practice.
-I have also to learned a lot from a 1 year course with Pete Blackaby and still attend regular mentoring sessions and weekly classes with him.
+I have also to learned a lot from a 1 year course and ongoing mentoring with Pete Blackaby and still attend regular mentoring sessions and weekly classes with him.
 This video will give you an example of this approach Pete teaching the downward dog (Parvatasana)

 If you want to read more about this approach I recommend his book Intelligent Yoga.

 Whether you have never done yoga before or are already very experienced, whether you are already fit and active or need an extra gentle class for now, please contact me to discuss your needs.
 If I don’t have an available space that suits your needs I will do my best to direct you to another teacher in Sheffield who can.
 Rebecca